TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 We had no reseller contracts in progress at the end of Q1, but we will be doing more of these projects beginning in the second quarter.
 And we do believe we'll have adequate trade credit to continue financing our reseller activities as we grow this business during 2020.
 We closed the quarter with $5.3 million of cash on hand, down from the $8.7 million we had on hand at the end of 2019.

 And our net working capital position decreased by $467,000 compared to the end of 2019, primarily due to our net loss and from investments we made in the integration facility during Q1.
 And subsequent to the end of the quarter through our subsidiary, VTC LLC, we applied to our bank under the Small Business Administration Payroll Protection Program of the Corona Aid, Relief and Economic Security Act of 2020 for a loan of approximately $890,000.
-We may apply to the lender for forgiveness or sum of all of this loan amount, but the amount which may be forgiven equal to the sum of eligible payroll costs, covered rent and utility payments incurred by us during the eight-week period following the effective date of the loan, calculated in accordance with the terms of the CARES Act.
+We may apply to the lender for forgiveness [of some or] [ph] all of this loan amount, with the amount which may be forgiven equal to the sum of eligible payroll costs, covered rent and utility payments incurred by us during the eight-week period following the effective date of the loan, calculated in accordance with the terms of the CARES Act.
 There is no guarantee that we will receive forgiveness for any fixed amount of the loan proceeds received.

 With that, I'll just hand the call over to Anthony for his comments.